efrecon/docker-mosquitto/README.md

 # Docker-Mosquitto

+⚠️⚠️ Beware: This repo is public.
+Be careful what changes you commit!! ⚠️⚠️

+---

 **Docker-Mosquitto** is a Docker image providing a convenience wrapper on top of [Mosquitto].
 It is supports setting Mosquitto [configuration] via environment variables that can then be passed via Docker (and Docker Compose).

 [mosquitto]: https://eclipse.org/mosquitto